ulfschneider/breakdown/README.md

 ## How to use

 To pull JIRA data into your Atom editor or push new issues and changes from Atom to JIRA, create a file with a `.bkdn` filetype, e.g. `myjira.bkdn`.
-The file must start with your configuration and at least contain the following first five lines:
+The file must start with your configuration section and at least contain the following first five lines:

 ```
 breakdown